 The results list includes the name of the workbook, the name of the worksheet, the name assigned to the cell, if any, the value in the cell, and, finally, the formula in the cell, if any.

 If we click on any item in this list, Excel will immediately select that cell in the worksheet.

 We can also step through each item in the list using the up and down arrow keys.

-The "Find all" results list respects the current search options.
-If we enable Match case, and click Find all again, the number of cells that match the criteria is goes down to 9.
+The "Find All" results list respects the current search options.
+If we enable Match case, and click Find All again, the number of cells that match the criteria goes down to 9.

 Finally, you can select more than one item in the list, using shift, or control to extend the selection.
 For example, we can click the first item, hold down the shift key, and click the last item in the list.

-With multiple cells selected, you can enter a value into the Formula bar, then press Control-enter to replace the contents of all selected cells at once.
+With multiple cells selected, you can enter a value into the Formula bar, and press Control-enter to replace the contents of all selected cells at once.